arangodb/arangodb-spark-datasource/README.md

 ### write parameters
 - `waitForSync`: whether to wait until the documents have been synced to disk, default `true`
 - `confirm.truncate`: confirm to truncate table when using `SaveMode.Overwrite` mode, default `false`

+## SaveMode

+On writing, `org.apache.spark.sql.SaveMode` is used to specify the expected behavior in case the target collection already exists.

+Spark 2.4 implementation supports all save modes with the following semantics:
+- `Append`: the target collection is created if it does not exist
+- `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
+Use in combination with `confirm.truncate` write configuration parameter.
+- `ErrorIfExists`: the target collection is created if it does not exist, an `AnalysisException` is thrown otherwise
+- `Ignore`: the target collection is created if it does not exist, no write is performed otherwise

+Spark 3.1 implementation supports:
+- `Append`: the target collection is created if it does not exist
+- `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
+Use in combination with `confirm.truncate` write configuration parameter.
+The other `SaveMode` values (`ErrorIfExists` and `Ignore`) behave the same as `Append`.

+Use `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).

 ## Implemented filter pushdowns